Claire-Potter/Belle-Musique-Studio/README.md

    * store | category

 3. SuperUser
  The Super User will have additional access to the Admin section.
-Certain models will be limited in terms of being able to create, delete or edit content in alignment with the management of subscriptions.
+Certain models from djstripe have been excluded as they are irrelevant.

 ## Wireframes